zay65/zay65/README.md

     - Tailscale

-<h4> I am constantly learning new ways to broaden my knowledge of automating, improving, & simplifying IT Help Desk processes and networking for associates and clients within enterprise level businesses, specifically through the use of Power Shell and information security, by applying my skills and experience in simulated environments and homelabs when not handling said processes at work.</h4>
+<h4> I am constantly learning new ways to broaden my knowledge of automating, improving, & simplifying IT Help Desk processes and networking for associates and clients within enterprise level businesses, specifically through the use of Power Shell and information security, by applying my skills and experience in simulated environments and homelabs when not handling said processes at work.
+I strive to provide quality assurance, maintain client uptime & satisfaction, and mitigate downtime in a Service Desk / IT Support role.</h4>

 - <b2>If you want to learn how I do it,  </b2>